jmstoolbox/jmstoolbox/org.titou10.jtb.core/doc/readme.txt

 Q Managers that have not been tested in all configuration:
 ==========================================================
-Some Q Managers have had less testing that other, I would like some feedback of the usage of JMSToolBox with the following Q Providers:
+Some Q Managers have had less testing that others, I would like some feedback of the usage of JMSToolBox with the following Q Providers:
 - Apache Active MQ v5.11
 - Oracle OpenMQ v5.1
 - JBoss HornetQ v2.4.6

 Thanks!